pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 But where do we draw the line between implicit and explicit?
 Is it enough to know which tools the researcher used and when?
 The tools are part of it, but not all.
-We need to ask ourselves, what is our goal and what is of value in reaching that goal?
-If our goal is to create a new culture of scholarship, what would change the culture?
+We need to ask ourselves, _what is our goal?_ and then _what is of value in reaching that goal?_ If our goal is to create a new culture of scholarship, _what would change the culture?_

 Our process as a committee in defining the Scholarly Commons, aside from the workshops that we have held, has been mostly limited to seeking feedback when